Course Listing - by Instructor

 Noah Teachey | is an audio educator with an MA in Music & Music Education from Columbia University Teachers College.
 He has released 165 hours of audio podcasts and worked with hundreds of students on their own audio creations.
 Before moving to Philadelphia, Noah worked as a public school music teacher in the Bronx. |

-Jihan Thomas | is a Black visual artist, artivist, Mother, and community/museum arts educator based in Philadelphia,.
+Jihan Thomas | is a Black visual artist, artivist, Mother, and community/museum arts educator based in Philadelphia.
 To Jihan, art can be a conduit for empowerment and self-actualization.
-She shares her art and creativity wherever art is neededthrough art making and cultural experiences.
+She shares her art and creativity wherever art is needed through art making and cultural experiences.
 As an art educator, Jihan believes in the power and spectrum of Black imagination and how it can support classroom student engagement in learning and community empowerment.
-She been teaching and facilitating arts, cultural and educational programming and courses for over 18 years. |
+She's been teaching and facilitating arts, cultural and educational programming and courses for over 18 years. |

-Kaniesha Thomas | , MSW has been an entrepreneur for the last four years.
+Kaniesha Thomas | , MSW has been an entrepreneur for the last seven years.
 The mission of her business is to create art that embodies spirituality, healing and self care. www.revolutionaryratchet.com |

 Muyiwa Togun | is the Founder and CEO of Roy Urban Kollection (RUK), an African textile, art and fashion manufacturer and brand.
-He is an artist, textile and fashion designer, pulling inspiration from his Yoruba roots and his lived experience as a Nigerian youth assimilating into a new culture as a recently immigrated resident to the United States. |
+He is an artist, textile and fashion designer, pulling inspiration from his Yoruba roots and his lived experience as a Nigerian youth. |

 Hildy Tow | is the Curator of Education at Woodmere Art Museum. |